About Us

-The history of the NCTTP and the evolution of the Torture Victims Relief Act (TVRA) are interwoven as each supported and helped to make possible the development of the other.
+The history of the National Consortium of Torture Treatment Programs (NCTTP) and the evolution of the Torture Victims Relief Act (TVRA) are interwoven as each supported and helped to make possible the development of the other.

 ORR Website: